 Some casinos specify the wagering requirements in terms of both the deposit and bonus, such as 20x deposit and bonus.
 However we have made it easier for you to compare these offers by converting and listing all the wagering requirements as a multiple of the bonus.

 As a general guide, the lower the stakes you wager on each hand, the less you will vary from the average expected result because you will play a larger number of hands which tends to smooth out short term variance.
 Imagine flipping a coin.
 Do it 10 times and you might get 7 heads and 3 tails, but flip it 1000 times and you expect to end up close to 500 of each.

-Going against this is the time factor - the lower the stakes you play, the longer you will take to meet the wagering requirements, and frankly I'm not interested in playing 8000 $1 hands of blackjack to make a $26 profit.
-So your stake size will be influenced by you tolerance for risk and the amount of spare time on your hands, and of course how much you value your own productive time.
+Going against this is the time factor - the lower the stakes you play, the longer you will take to meet the wagering requirements, and frankly I'm not interested in playing 8000 $1 hands of blackjack to make a $26 profit (of course your mileage may vary!).
+So your stake size will be influenced by your tolerance for risk and the amount of spare time on your hands, and of course how much you value your own productive time.

 For beginners, I recommend betting no larger than 1% of your total bankroll on any one hand until you are confident and know the game's strategy inside out.